-*If you require further information regarding these diets please don’t hesitate to call us.
+*If you require further information regarding these diets, please don’t hesitate to call us.

 Radiology, Ultrasonography and Electrocardiograph

 At Avonhead Vets we have full x-ray capabilities.
 X-rays provide an internal image of your pet’s body.
-These images allow diagnoses of everything from cancer to foreign bodies, fractures, bladder stones, slipped disc, heart and lung abnormalities, and others.
+These images allow diagnoses of everything from cancer to foreign bodies, fractures, bladder stones, slipped discs, heart and lung abnormalities, and others.

 Our x-ray facilities are fast and efficient to reduce stress for your pet!

-To complement our radiology capabilities we can also perform ultrasounds.
-Commonly used for pregnancy diagnosing in bitches and queens but also very useful in detecting abnormalities in internal organs such as the kidney, liver, spleen and especially the bladder.
+To complement our radiology capabilities, we can also perform ultrasounds.
+Commonly used for pregnancy diagnosing in bitches and queens, but also very useful in detecting abnormalities in internal organs such as the kidney, liver, spleen and, especially, the bladder.

 Ultrasounds are a useful resource in cardiac cases, showing hypertrophy (thickening of the heart muscles), valve abnormalities and pericardial effusions.